An overview of Design and Technology at KS3 and KS4

 Over the three years spent in Key Stage 3, through individual and group work, focussed practical tasks, skills based exercises and individual design and make based projects, pupils cover a variety of skills to help prepare them should they decide to opt for GCSE.
 This includes:

 - Use of hand tools and machines

-- Designing and making using the design cycle for guidance, including developing a design brief and specification, research skills, developing and modelling designs, planning and making their designs, and testing and evaluating their product, both during and at the end of the making process.
+- Designing and making using iterative design methods, including developing a design brief and specification, research skills, developing and modelling designs, planning and making their designs, and testing and evaluating their product, both during and at the end of the making process.